All Episodes

 They need the video games.

-They need you're exactly right.
+You're exactly right.

-Probably that I went into the wrong profession, if that's the way I feel.
+Probably that I went into the wrong profession if that's the way I feel.

-But you know, you can't stay in business.
+But, you know, you can't stay in business.

-Any every medical field is a business.
+Medical field is a business.

 Well, I know.

-Part of the problem is indeed the entitlement something for nothing mentality that has um settled in on this particular business.
+Part of the problem is indeed the entitlement something for nothing mentality that has settled in on this particular business.

 She won't be able to do what she's doing.

-It won't it won't make any sense.
+It won't make any sense.

 They're just shutting down.

-Uh, I mean, it's not a rampant problem yet.
+I mean, it's not a rampant problem.

 We still have the best health care system in the world.